Real-World RL: From The Matrix to Planet EarthReal-World RL: From The Matrix to Planet Earth

-Today Physical Intelligence released the technical report of 1.
-The most important part is that it uses Real-World RL on real robots to improve performance.
-I had already read some Real-World RL work before, so I used this chance to review the existing work, sort out the story, and think a bit about possible future directions.
+Physical Intelligence released the technical report for π0.6\pi_{0.6}^* 1.
+A key point is that it uses real-world RL on physical robots to improve performance.
+I had been following real-world RL for a while, so I used this as a chance to review the line of work and sketch a few possible directions.

 Background: What is Real-World RL?#

-For a long time, “robots + reinforcement learning” almost meant “collecting experience inside a physics simulator” .
-We put virtual robots into environments and frameworks such as MuJoCo, Isaac Gym, Isaac Lab, and ManiSkill, let them practice day and night, and after hundreds of millions of actions we find a policy that maximizes return.
+For a long time, robots + reinforcement learning almost meant collecting experience inside a physics simulator.
+We put virtual robots into environments and frameworks such as MuJoCo, Isaac Gym, Isaac Lab, and ManiSkill, let them run day and night, and after hundreds of millions of actions we find a policy that maximizes return.
 Then we try to use domain randomization, sim-to-real, or residual actions to make up for the dynamics gap between the simulator and the real world.
 This gap is usually called the Sim2Real Gap, and it becomes more obvious as tasks become more dynamic and longer-horizon.

 This is why DayDreamer 2 emphasizes from the start: no simulation, no human demonstrations, only online RL on real robots.
 It takes the Dreamer world model and puts it on real platforms, and shows that a world model can also learn behaviors efficiently in the physical world.